Pretraining a Foundation Model for Small-Molecule Natural Products: Results and Discussion

-NaFM shows notable improvements over models like GraphMVP and PretrainGNN across various protein targets, such as PTP1B, AChE, COX-2, Tyrosinase, and CYP3A4.
-Specifically, NaFM outperforms these models in a clear and consistent manner, achieving lower RMSE values for most targets.
-For example, the RMSE for NaFM on COX-1 is 0.9286, compared to GraphMVP's 3.0083 and PretrainGNN's 2.6831.
-The improvements are particularly significant in the context of more complex and data-scarce protein targets, where the model shows superior generalization capability.
+Moreover, NaFM substantially outperforms GraphMVP and PretrainGNN across diverse protein targets, including PTP1B, AChE, COX-2, Tyrosinase, and CYP3A4.
+NaFM consistently yields lower RMSE values, such as 0.9286 on COX-1 compared with 3.0083 for GraphMVP and 2.6831 for PretrainGNN, with the advantage most pronounced for complex or data-scarce targets.

-The reason for the relatively poor performance of GraphMVP can be attributed to its use of molecular geometry information during pre-training.
-As our analysis in Supplementary Section 2.2 indicates, different natural products can exhibit both rigid substructures and highly flexible global conformations, leading to a broader range of possible 3D structures.
-This inherent flexibility presents a challenge for GraphMVP, as natural products possess a highly diverse 3D distribution, making it difficult for the model to effectively learn and capture their structural variations.